mikewarner/eGauge-Bookmarklet/README.md

-# eGuage-Bookmarklet
+# eGauge-Bookmarklet
-JavaScript which can be used to add functionality to any eGuage web interface.
+JavaScript which is used to add functionality to any eGauge metering web interface.
+Specifically, this bookmarklet adds the ability to quickly view previous years' usage.
+This reduces the number of mouse clicks and number of steps to quickly view the different usage between years.

+The following steps can be used to load this bookmarklet:
+1. Manually create a bookmark and name it your choosing
+2. For the URL field add the following: 'javascript:asdfasdf`

+*For the paranoid:* Copy the JavaScript, minimize it, type `javascript:` and the minimized code